TrashPandaCode/reports/ia-final/main.typ

 The `animPlayer` function also enables us to set a boundary for both the camera and the raccoon.
 This lets us set a clear focus for each level, telling the user when he should explore and when he doesn't need to go any further.

-// Need to mention that we implemented another function to make sure the camera stays centered when the window gets resized

 === Handling level reset
 One issue that came up was that our raccoon character wouldn't be oriented correctly when the user pressed the reset button.
 This was because the before mentioned `animPlayer` function would recognize the movement of the raccoon back to it's starting position as walking and make him face in the direction that he moved.
 To get around this issue we created a small `handleReset` function that only triggers on resets.
 It places the raccoon back at the origin of the level and then orients the raccoon in the correct position.